junzis/pyModeS/docs/quickstart.md

 cprNL(0.0)    # 59
 ```

+`crc_valid` is a boolean when the parity can be checked independently:
+DF17/18 carry plain ICAO addresses, while address-parity formats require an
+`icao=` hint.
+Without that independent address, DF0/4/5/11/16/20/21 return
+`crc_valid=None`; deriving an ICAO and then checking it against the same parity
+remainder would be circular. `PipeDecoder` reports its separate address trust
+decision through `icao_verified`.

 These are thin wrappers around `pyModeS._bits`, `_altcode`,
 `_idcode`, and `position._cpr` — changing the primitives auto-
 flows through.
 Importing from `pyModeS.common` (the v2 location)